Deebo Samuel Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- Samuel is averaging 69 receiving yards per game in five career matchups against the Rams, 2.5 more than his receiving yards prop bet over/under for Sunday's game (66.5).

-- Samuel has caught a touchdown pass versus the Rams twice, but did not have multiple TDs in either of those games.
+- Samuel, in five matchups, had a touchdown catch twice.
+But he did not have multiple TDs in either of those games.

-- The 258.5 yards per game the Rams are giving up through the air makes them the NFL's 23rd-ranked pass defense.
+- The 258.5 passing yards the Rams give up per game makes them the NFL's 23rd-ranked pass defense this season.

-- The Rams' defense is second in the NFL, conceding 0.9 passing touchdowns per game.
+- The Rams' defense is second in the league, giving up 0.9 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Texans, Samuel was targeted six times and recorded three catches for 63 yards (21 yards per reception) and scored one touchdown.
+- In last week's outing against the Texans, Samuel was targeted six times, picking up 63 yards on three receptions (averaging 21 yards per grab) while scoring one touchdown.

-- Samuel has put up 16 catches for 282 yards and one touchdown in his last three games.
-He was targeted 22 times and averages 94.0 receiving yards.
+- Samuel has reeled in 16 passes (22 targets) for 282 yards (94.0 per game) and has one touchdown over his last three games.

 Samuel's San Francisco Teammates